-We must avoid all situations in which our personal interests conflict with our professional responsibilities and ensure that all business transactions are conducted with the best interests of our company in mind.
+We must avoid all situations in which our personal interest conflicts with our professional responsibilities and ensure that all business transactions are conducted with the best interests of our company in mind.

-Conflicts of interest may be actual, potential, or perceived and often their impact on the business may be unclear or complicated.
-For this reason, all situations that have the potential to create a conflict of interest must be disclosed promptly through the completion of our Potential Conflicts of Interest Disclosure form and as part of your annual acknowledgement of this Code.
+Conflicts of interest may be actual or perceived and often their impact on the business may be unclear or complicated.
+For this reason, all conflicts of interest must be disclosed promptly to your supervisor and as part of your annual acknowledgement of this Code.